Learnemy/website/content/about.md

 +++
-aliases = ["about-us", "about-hugo", "contact"] author = "Hugo Authors" date = 2019-02-28T00:00:00Z
+aliases = ["about", "contact"] author = "Elisha Tan" date = ""
-description = "Hugo, the world’s fastest framework for building websites" title = "About"
+description = "Elisha is a Developer Community Programs Manager at Facebook, the Founder of TechLadies, and the Co-founder of DevRelFolks Asia.
+She is passionate about bringing people together to solve big problems." title = "About"

 +++